Updated on by Daniel Twigg

 Traditionally any updating or modification of existing integrations would have to be tackled by a developer.
 Modern integration platforms mean that is no longer the case.
 With tools that make building integrations as simple as connecting a few Lego bricks wider teams can even get involved in the building process.

 They make use of existing features only.
-This speeds up response and delivery times by not having to fit integration requests into developer schedules and should improve customer satisfaction and your responsiveness.
+This speeds up response and delivery times by not having to fit integration requests into developer schedules and should improve customer satisfaction and responsiveness.

 Want to find out how Cyclr will enhance your integration strategy?

-Enabling for Event-driven Integrations
+Enabling Event-driven Integrations

 The vast majority of integrations are built on top of APIs, luckily RESTful ones.
-As good as REST is, the problem can be when it comes to automatically getting updates you have to request for data.
+As good as REST is, the problem can be when it comes to automatically get updates you have to request for data.
 So if you’re looking for records that have just been added to a service you have to continually request new data on a regular time interval (also known as Polling).
 If the driving actions are infrequent then, nine times out of ten, you may not receive anything back from these Polls, it may not be the best use of resources.

 This is where event-driven integrations come in.
 Typically driven by Webhooks.
-An initial packet of data which is sent to a custom URL only when a specific event has happened.
+An initial packet of data is sent to a custom URL only when a specific event has happened.

-However if you are looking to process larger recordsets at each integration run-time Polling is undoubtedly a more efficient method.
+However, if you are looking to process larger recordsets at each integration run-time Polling is undoubtedly a more efficient method.